kiranpok/ECG_XML_Project/README.md

 Development of automated workflows for continuous data processing Advanced visualization tools for clinical decision-making support

-## Project Purpose
-This project demonstrates practical skills in XML data handling, basic healthcare data analysis, and data mapping techniques.
-It was developed to showcasingshowcase my ability to learn quickly and apply technical and analytical skills clearly and effectively.

 ## 📝 License
 This project is openly shared for demonstration and educational purposes.